Novabay/MoodMirror/README.md

     sudo apt-get upgrade
    ```

-Install Open CV
+Install Open CV:
   ```bash
   sudo apt install python3-opencv
   ```

-To check if the insterlation is successful you can open python then import opencv and get the version output.
+To check if the insterlation is successful you can open python then import opencv and get the version output:
   ```bash
   python3
  ```